VISION

 APPLICATION PROCEDURE & DEADLINES

 All Gordon students applying to this program must first submit an online seat application to the Global Education Office before applying directly to your program.
-Seat applications must be submitted to the GEO by March 1.
+Fall and Spring seat applications must be submitted to the GEO by March 1.

 After the Global Education Office has notified you of your approval you may then proceed with the program's application.
-Fall applications are accepted until April 1.
+See the Uganda Studies Program website for more information on application and deadlines.